websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-local-follower-data-center.md

 1. Click _Update_.

-The other configuration fields can be blank or fall back to the defaults if suitable for your use case.
-If you need to set a different transport port for the remote Elasticsearch cluster (the example here uses the default, `9300`), or exclude some indexes from being replicated to the follower Elasticsearch, there are configuration fields for those purposes.
+In a production setup, you will probably want to set a different transport address for the remote Elasticsearch cluster other than the default or you may need to exclude some indexes from being replicated to the follower Elasticsearch cluster.
+There are configuration fields for those purposes:
+* *Remote Cluster Seed Node Transport Address*: The transport address of a node in the remote cluster to be used for establishing a connection between the remote and local cluster.
+Defaults to `localhost:9300`.
+* *Excluded Indexes*: You can enter the index names that will be excluded from cross-cluster replication.
+Indexes starting with a period (.) will always be excluded.
+By default, all indexes in the remote cluster will be replicated to the local cluster.
+This setting is ignored if Automatic Replication is not enabled.
+* *Automatic Replication Enabled*: Enable or disable automatic creation of follower indexes in the local Elasticsearch clusters when Read from Local Clusters is enabled.
+Disable this setting if replication will be managed manually through Elasticsearch.
+Defaults to enabled.

 Once the connections are configured and the indexes replicated, verify the system is working properly.